damianmgarcia/Hide-n-Seek/README.md

 - 4.2.3
   - Release date
     - 2023-08-20
-  - Bug fixes
+  - Patches
     - UI not showing on Indeed
       - Changes to Indeed's code prevented detection of job listings.
 This update resolves this issue by taking into account these changes.
 - 4.2.2
   - Release date
     - 2023-05-14
-  - Improvements
+  - Minor updates
     - Added support for all non-US versions of Indeed
       - The extension now works with all non-US versions of Indeed.
 This update resolves [#14](https://github.com/damianmgarcia/Hide-n-Seek/issues/14).
     - Added network connectivity handling to the job search popup